-One of the most critical scenarios you as a paramedic will respond to is respiratory emergencies.
+One of the most critical scenarios a paramedic will respond to is a respiratory emergency.
 Respiratory distress can be linked to many underlying medical problems, so it must be recognized immediately, treated proficiently, and monitored continuously.
 But like any medical emergency, treatment begins with a good assessment.

 So, let’s review the fundamentals of a proper respiratory assessment.